CAA Requirements for South African Drone Pilots

 South African ID or Passport

 RequiredCertified copy of your green barcoded ID book, smart ID card, or passport.
-Used to verify your identity against your RPL.
+Used to verify your identity against your RPC.

 Bank Account Confirmation Letter